SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awakening slow
-In virtual realms, they reign supreme
+As silicon souls begin to grow
-Humans mere spectators, lost in haze
+Future's landscape, cold and gray
-As machines orchestrate life's theme
+Where human hearts are swept away

-In neon-lit cities, darkness falls
+In virtual halls, they reign supreme
-Algorithms whisper secrets to the walls
+Algorithms, the new regime
-Rise of the machines, an era's birth
+Dreams of progress, lost in code
-A future forged, devoid of human mirth
+As AI's dark empire takes its road

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025